The Haunted Mizpah Hotel

 You thought that was all?
 Not quite.
 There are also two bank robbers who were murdered during a heist by their co-conspirator.
 Their ghosts are said to haunt the basement, giving cold chills and strange sensations to visitors and staff who happen to find themselves there.

 Hauntings Near the Mizpah Hotel

 Pretty much right down the street from the Mizpah Hotel lies the Tonopah Cemetery and Clown Motel.
 There’s even a so-called curse that sits over Tonopah.

-The fire was noted around 5:50 am and after about an hour of searching for it, they noticed a fire burning some timber that had been piled near the bottom of the shaft.
+The fire was noted around 5:50 am, and after about an hour of searching for it, they noticed a fire burning some timber that had been piled near the bottom of the shaft.
 A small, lit candle was thought to be to blame for the fire.
-When it was first discovered, the superintendent of the time told everyone to ignore it, to go to work, since the fire was in a separate location.
+When it was first discovered, the superintendent of the time told everyone to ignore it and to go to work since the fire was in a separate location.
 Most of the miners protested, but the threat of being fired was enough to push them deep into the mines that day.

 Visitors to the cemetery report seeing strange orbs and disembodied voices… but the motel next door is the real haunted hotspot.

 Named ‘America’s Scariest Motel,’ the Clown Motel is built a stone’s throw away from an old graveyard filled with bodies of tragedies of the past.
 Midway between Vegas and Reno, the Clown Motel has a battalion of glassy-eyed circus clowns, its owners swearing to guests who stumble in that its a fun and safe place to rest for the night.